heweiron/heweiron.github.io/projects/snake.md

 Here is my git hub repository of Snake, the program consists three file: {CarFrame.java  CarPanel.java  Snake.java}.
 The main method is inside CarFrame.java.

+I build this game all by myself.
+However, there is still some issue inside the code and I hope as I learning more about programming, i will fix this issue in the future.

+This game is the first game that I develop all by myself.
+It trained me the ability to design the UI, to test the game and to write a complicate code.

 Source: <a href="https://github.com/heweiron/Snake"><i class="large github icon"></i>heweiron/Snake</a>